caldwell619/dml-code-challenge/docs/api/README.md

 The downside here is that if you update something in the cache, there is **no guarantee you will be in the same Lambda that has it cached**.
 This is why infrequent writes are great for this.
 You also cannot change this cache from outside the Lambda such as some micro-service or cron schedule.

+A good way to get around this setback it to build a manual refresh trigger into the UI.
+Some check box or button that ignores, then deletes the cached data and goes straight to the source.
+This eliminates the frustration of knowing your data is there, but not in the cache.

 ## REST

 I am fully aware that not following simple directions in a code challenge is a recipe for disaster.
 I know you guys are not using GraphQL, so I made the same functionality with the traditional REST style API.
 I hope this is okay, I didn't want to just fly off and make something you didn't ask for.